Neminath-jain/Neminath-jain/README.md

 ## 👨‍💻 About Me

-I'm an Artificial Intelligence & Machine Learning student passionate about building intelligent software that solves real-world problems.
+I'm an Artificial Intelligence & Machine Learning engineering undergraduate passionate about building intelligent software that solves real-world problems.
 My interests lie at the intersection of AI, backend engineering, and financial technology, where I enjoy developing scalable applications using Python, Django, and Machine Learning.

-I'm continuously exploring Generative AI, cybersecurity, and quantitative finance while working on projects that bridge research with practical software development.
+I'm continuously expanding my skills in Generative AI, Quantitative Finance, and software engineering through hands-on projects and continuous learning.

 ## 💻 Programming Languages